Skip to Content

 Purpose of This Summary

-This PDQ cancer information summary has current information about the risks of continued smoking in cancer patients and about quitting patterns and cessation intervention in these patients.
+This PDQ cancer information summary has current information about the risks of continued smoking in cancer patients and ways to stop.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Reviewers and Updates